 Because the system is still in the process of being implemented, there are regional variations.
 Some city councils run the system in certain regions while other areas base scores on data held by private technology platforms.

 The system has the capability to carefully monitor and control individual behavior.
 People are rewarded or punished based on their scores, and people’s scores can increase or decrease based on their individual behavior.
-Foreign companies are advised to seek assistance from a local expert who can ensure full compliance and provide advice that can help increase their score and prevent them from being blacklisted.
+Foreign companies are advised to seek assistance from a local expert who can ensure full compliance, and provide advice that can help increase their score and prevent them from being blacklisted.

 What is the China Social Credit System?

-By assigning social credit scores to individuals and entities, people can make more informed decisions about those with whom they choose to do business.
+By assigning social credit scores to individuals and entities, people and businesses can make more informed decisions about those with whom they choose to do business.
 Social credit scores can mean rewards or punishments for those being scored.

-For citizens, the system works similarly to obtaining a credit score in Western countries.
+For citizens, the system works similarly to obtaining a credit score in english-speaking countries.
 Because there is limited credit information on each citizen in China, banks and other creditors sometimes have difficulty assessing whether the individual will repay a loan.

 The social credit system helps provide more information about the trustworthiness of a person.
 The system tracks compliance with laws and legal violations.
 In the future, it may track additional information.

-The social credit system focuses on whether businesses comply with laws and regulations and pay their taxes when assigning a score to businesses.
+The social credit score system focuses on whether businesses comply with laws and regulations and pay their taxes when assigning a score to businesses.
 Product and service quality will also be factored into a business’ score.

-How Does the Credit System Work?
+How Does the Social Credit System Work?

 The China social credit system assigns a score after collecting, aggregating, and analyzing data.
 Businesses collect information on their own operations and are required to submit this information to local and national authorities.
 This information is consolidated in a centralized database.